mxlllmr/Delfi-PQ_integration_testing/README.md

 If the Arduino disagrees with the subsystem feedback, the user is notified and an ERROR message is saved in the external log_BUS_noUI.log file with the same output as in ```client_ADB.py```.

+### Integrating the digital potentiometer

+#### Additional hardware and setup
+- **DC 3V-5V X9c103S Digital Potentiometer 10K**: The digital potentiometer is integrated into a breakout board in order to allow easy implementation within the units' setup (see the images below forthe respective wiring).

 <img src="https://user-images.githubusercontent.com/51790860/60188508-b17aa300-982f-11e9-90dd-d4a80d88be9b.jpg" width="800"/>
 <img src="https://user-images.githubusercontent.com/51790860/60188653-f0105d80-982f-11e9-9c56-c2514e5418a3.jpg" width="400"/>